CraneSoftwrights/board-baseball/en/README.md

 <img alt="" src="../shared/step-2.png" style="height:30px"/>

-- the team associated with the top or bottom of the inning goes up to bat
+- the team associated with the top (visiting) or bottom (home) of the inning goes up to bat and the opposing team pitches
+- the pitcher uses one die (of a colour different from the dice used by the batter if available) to determine which pitch is thrown at the batter
-- first some definitions
+- first some definitions on which pitching and batting are based:
   - the batter's strike zone is an imaginary area above home plate in the horizontal and extending in the vertical from the batter's knees up to the mid-point between the top of the batter's pants and the batter's shoulders
   - a ball is a pitch thrown outside of the batter's strike zone when the batter does not "offer" at the pitch by swinging
   - a strike is a pitch thrown inside of the batter's strike zone or any pitch at which the batter offers by swinging
   - the batter making contact with the pitch but resulting in the ball being outside of the field between the third-base line and the first-base line makes, so outside the third-base line or outside the first-base line, for a "foul ball"
-- the tally of runs and hits is recorded for the batter and always is reported in the order of number of balls before the number of strikes (e.g. a count of "2 and 1" means "two balls and one strike")
-- the pitching team rolls one die (of a colour different from the dice used by the batter if available) to determine which pitch is thrown by the pitcher
 - three of the pitches result in no contact with the bat:
   - four balls <img alt="" src="../shared/pd2.png" style="height:35px"/> makes a walk and moves the batter to first base, which, if occupied, moves the first-base runner to second base, which, if occupied, moves the second-base runner to third base, which, if occupied, moves the third-base runner to home for a run
   - a swinging third strike <img alt="" src="../shared/pd1.png" style="height:35px"/> or a looking third strike <img alt="" src="../shared/pd3.png" style="height:35px"/> is an out for the batter and the out is recorded for the team's inning